Content becomes intelligent, flexible, and capable of scalable personalization through structure and semantics.

 Helps define the structure and potential context for content, working with the Core Content Model™.

-Master Semantic Model (MSM):
+Core Semantic Model (CSM):

 A comprehensive model that defines concepts and their relationships.